seanjgildea/SoftwareEngineeringNotes/awsdeveloperassociate.md

 - Various Lambda configurations: VPC Integration, RAM, Concurrency Execution
 - Cloudwatch logs help debug lambda function output by default
 - Cloudwatch automatically monitors functions on your behalf, reporting metrics like total request rates.
+- When a lambda alias ARN is used in the notification config & a new version of a lambda function is created, you need to update the Alias ARN pointing to the new function.
+- Avoid Recursion in Lambda functions to prevent
+- Canary deployment preference shifts traffic in 2 intervals, x amount in the first interval and the remaining traffic in the 2nd interval of time

 # CloudFormation